Pearson-Higher-Ed/design/c/contextual-help/v1.0.0-beta.5/index.md

   - type: two column
     text: |
       ### Accordions
       Content may be grouped into accordions which help organize and condense information.
-See authoring guidelines for details on how to include an accordion in your article.
+See the [Authoring Guidelines](#authoring-guidelines) below for details on how to include an accordion in your article.

       ### Info Boxes
       Authors may call extra attention to important information by wrapping it in an info box.
 There are three types available: 'Tip', 'Note', and 'Important'.